 - We wanted to present a range of real clients who experience the benefits of massage therapy

 - Above all we wanted it to be fun!

 The results are better than we imagined!

-We hope you find these photos enjoyable, insightful and maybe they inspires you to book your next massage!
+We hope you find these photos enjoyable, insightful and maybe they inspire you to book your next massage!

 Occupation: Construction and Lead Vocals in Footsteps to Gaia